CSSUoB/TeX-Bot-Py-V2/README.md

 Users of the bot may encounter error codes when attempting to execute slash-commands, the list of error code descriptions is given here:

 * `E1001` - The value for the environment variable `DISCORD_GUILD_ID` is an ID that references a Discord server that does not exist
-* `E1002` - The CSS Discord server does not contain a role with the name "Committee"
+* `E2001` - The CSS Discord server does not contain a role with the name "Committee"
+* `E2002` - The CSS Discord server does not contain a role with the name "Guest"
-* `E1003` - The CSS Discord server does not contain a text channel with the name "#roles" (required for the `\writeroles` command)
+* `E3001` - The CSS Discord server does not contain a text channel with the name "#roles" (required for the `\writeroles` & `/induct` commands)
+* `E3002` - The CSS Discord server does not contain a text channel with the name "#general" (required for the `\induct` command)

 ## Dependencies